Bubblin-Superbooks/we/README.md

-A nifty read for book-lovers on web.
+A nifty classic for book-lovers on the web.

 [![forthebadge](https://forthebadge.com/images/badges/built-by-hipsters.svg)](https://bubblin.io/about)